-R. Hazardous Materials 19

-S. Appraiser Not Required to Evaluate Effects of Hazardous Materials on Market Value Review and Possible Public Hearings 19

-Appraisals not in Compliance with USPAP and District Guidelines Will be Rejected Appraisal Product May Have to be Defended at Public Hearing or Closed Session
+Appraiser Not Required to Evaluate Effects of Hazardous Materials on Market S. Value Review and Possible Public Hearings19 Appraisals not in Compliance with USPAP and District Guidelines Will be Rejected Appraisal Product May Have to be Defended at Public Hearing or Closed Session Т. Appraisal Update19 Factors Affecting Necessity to Update Appraisals U. Confidentiality Appraisal Document Ultimately Available to the Public Ар praisal Report Standards20 Fxł nibit "A"30

-T. Appraisal Update 19

-Factors Affecting Necessity to Update Appraisals

-U. Confidentiality 19

-Appraisal Document Ultimately Available to the Public

-Арј oraisal Report Standards 20

-Exh ibit "A" 30